rrainey/tempo-insights/docs/tempo_insights_architecture.md

 This structured file layout ensures clear separation of concerns: pages define the views and fetch data, components encapsulate UI elements, services handle logic/IO, and workers handle background tasks.
 All code is in TypeScript for type safety, and the folder names are meaningful (e.g., “components”, “services” instead of generic “utils”) medium.com for clarity.

+## File Storage Architecture

+Jump log files are stored in Supabase Storage rather than directly in the database to optimize performance and scalability:

+Storage Bucket Structure:
+- Bucket name: `jump-logs` (private bucket, requires authentication)
+- File paths: `users/{userId}/jumps/{jumpId}/{originalFilename}`
+- Access control via Supabase RLS policies tied to user authentication

+Upload Process (in Bluetooth Scanner):
+1. Receive file from device via Bluetooth
+2. Calculate SHA-256 hash for deduplication
+3. Check if hash already exists in database
+4. If new, upload to Supabase Storage using the Supabase client
+5. Create JumpLog record with storage references
+6. Mark file as processed in DeviceFileIndex

+Download Process (for Analysis Worker):
+1. Query JumpLog record from database
+2. Use storageUrl or storagePath to fetch file from Supabase Storage
+3. Process the binary data for analysis
+4. Update JumpLog record with analysis results

+Benefits:
+- Reduced database size (files stored separately)
+- Better performance for database queries
+- Native support for file streaming and partial downloads
+- Built-in CDN capabilities if needed
+- Easier backup strategies (database separate from files)

+Security:
+- Files are stored in a private bucket
+- Access requires valid Supabase authentication
+- Download URLs can be time-limited if needed
+- User can only access their own files (enforced by RLS)

 ## State Management and Communication